The Parish of

 Stained glass windows depicting the Ascension, Annunciation and Descent of the Holy Ghost were added in 1868.
 These windows are those above the four chancel panels, added to in 1920.
 There is no foundation stone but it is thought that a cavity under the chancel steps contains pertinent papers and mementos of the occasion.

-Fr John is co-pastor of the four parishes which constitute the Warrnambool Ministry District: St St Joseph’s Parish in Warrnambool, St Pius X Parish in West Warrnambool, Infant Jesus Parish in Koroit and St Patrikc’s Parish in Port Fairy.
+REV JOHN FITZGERALDFr John is co-pastor of the four parishes which constitute the Warrnambool Ministry District: St St Joseph’s Parish in Warrnambool, St Pius X Parish in West Warrnambool, Infant Jesus Parish in Koroit and St Patrick’s Parish in Port Fairy.
 He is resident at St Joseph’s in Warrnambool.

-Fr John is co-pastor of the four parishes which constitute the Warrnambool Ministry District: St St Joseph’s Parish in Warrnambool, St Pius X Parish in West Warrnambool, Infant Jesus Parish in Koroit and St Patrikc’s Parish in Port Fairy.
+REV JOHN CORRIGANFr John is co-pastor of the four parishes which constitute the Warrnambool Ministry District: St St Joseph’s Parish in Warrnambool, St Pius X Parish in West Warrnambool, Infant Jesus Parish in Koroit and St Patrick’s Parish in Port Fairy.
 He is resident at St Pius X in West Warrnambool.